 We don't think every DIY'r should use one.
 Depends on your installation and only if it's well ventilated and you've seen our video about the dangers.
 Reduces, not eliminates soot.
 Can back-flow gas if not sized right.
 We prefer some LP soot (20x less than a wood fire) over the possible dangers.
 Use dark glass or lava rocks when using LP gas. video link: https://youtu.be/eEh__urnbAs

 YES, our burners can be used indoors or outdoors as log lighters as well as in dual purpose wood & gas fire pits, as long as you protect the gas supply.
 With wood, embers radiate heat down; with gas, heat radiates up.
-Best to keep the burner off the floor and under the wood grate (for cleaning & efficiency).
+Best to keep the burner attached to 2-4 feet of hard pipe inside and out of the pit, as well as off the floor, and not directly cooking under the burning wood; several inches below a grate (for cleaning & efficiency).

 If you're going thru a surface thicker than 3" than we offer a low profile coupling and a longer key to make it fit (and you'd buy a nipple at the local hardware store depending on your depth).
 If shorter than 3" we suggest a 1.5" diam PVC piece to shim back the valve body from the surface.

 Need a LONGER KEY than 12" ??
 By tapping the handle off a longer key you can use the shorter key to attach to it.
 See Video: https://drive.google.com/file/d/1cynW1LIKoUI_1prBzhPYBcgLs2eWLQRX/view?usp=sharing